copsTvFan/cops-episode-guide/guide.md

 Aired 1992-08-22.

-**Philadelphia, PA 1** (6:32 PM Burglary in Progress)
+**Philadelphia, PA 1**

+- (6:32 PM Burglary in Progress)

 ## CP-520

 Aired 1992-08-29.

-**Philadelphia, PA 2** (7:27 PM Traffic Stop) Highway Patrol -- Patrol Officer Walter Rice his driving and his partner Patrol Officer Antonio Santiago says there is no such thing as a routine traffic stop.
+**Philadelphia, PA 2**

+- (7:27 PM Traffic Stop) Highway Patrol -- Patrol Officer Walter Rice his driving and his partner Patrol Officer Antonio Santiago says there is no such thing as a routine traffic stop.
 They'll fool you as best as they can.
 The bad guy is never going to tell you where the gun is or that he is a bad guy.
   Part of their routine patrol is to put the bad guys away.
 The stop a white car from NJ who drove into oncoming traffic so he could get ahead in the traffic line on his side.
 The black driver says he was boxed out and couldn't get back in.
-He just bought the car, has no paperwork for it, no ID, no license. traffic stop yields guns, drugs and stolen car; elderly women have leaky ceiling.
+He just bought the car, has no paperwork for it, no ID, no license. traffic stop yields guns
+- drugs and stolen car
+- elderly women have leaky ceiling.

 ## CP-521